Kautenja/playing-mario-with-deep-reinforcement-learning/README.md

 tensorboard --logdir runs/smb_ppo_fast_dev/logs/tensorboard
 ```

-The packaged `smb_ppo_fast_dev` config is intentionally tiny: it runs a short
+The packaged `smb_ppo_fast_dev` config is intentionally tiny: it runs short
-CPU rollout against the local editable Mario environment and writes the usual
+CPU rollouts with `ppo.num_envs: 2` against the local editable Mario
-resolved config, checkpoint, TensorBoard logs, `train-metrics.csv`, and
+environment and writes the usual resolved config, checkpoint, TensorBoard logs,
+`train-metrics.csv`, and structured `train-metrics.json` artifacts.
+Raise
+`ppo.num_envs` to four or more for longer CPU throughput runs after the
-structured `train-metrics.json` artifacts.
-Use this path as the starting point
+two-environment gate is stable on the target laptop.
+Use this path as the
-for multi-game task suites and native NES action-space experiments.
+starting point for multi-game task suites and native NES action-space
+experiments.

 ## Auxiliary Losses